 Otolaryngology Residency Overview

 First year residents in Otolaryngology (PGY2) function as members of a clinical team under the direction of a senior resident and the staff.
 They are expected to gain experience in pre-op, post-op and outpatient management through seeing clinic and performing hands-on patient care.
 During this year they are expected to develop specialty oriented surgical skills through lab exercises, independent study of surgical atlases and supervised participation in surgery.
 They should begin focusing their study through reading assigned periodicals, at least one major text, and the Home Study Course.
 An important part of this education includes the Audiology and Otolaryngology Basic Science courses early in the year.
 They are responsible for selecting a topic, performing a literature search and developing a realistic research protocol.
-They are also expected to maintain their physical fitness and pass the APFT as scheduled.
+PGY2s are also expected to maintain their physical fitness and pass the APFT as scheduled.

 Second year residents also function as members of a clinical team under the direction of a senior resident and staff.
-They are expected assume greater responsibility for pre-op, post-op and outpatient management decisions, to instruct junior residents and medical students, and to prepare and present assigned subjects at conferences.
+They are expected to assume greater responsibility for pre-op, post-op and outpatient management decisions, to instruct junior residents and medical students, and to prepare and present assigned subjects at conferences.
 They are responsible for developing a realistic research protocol and for having the final version approved by the Department of Clinical Investigation.
-They are also expected to maintain their physical fitness and pass the APFT as scheduled.
+PGY3s are also expected to maintain their physical fitness and pass the APFT as scheduled.

-Fourth year residents (PGY5) are clinical team leaders, responsible for the scheduling and clinical operation of a busy surgical service.
+Chief residents (PGY5) are clinical team leaders, responsible for the scheduling and clinical operation of a busy surgical service.
 In addition to these administrative tasks, they are responsible for all patient care decisions carried out by their team.
 They oversee the management of all outpatients and direct all aspects of the pre-op evaluation, surgical planning and post-operative care of surgical patients on the service.
 They are the primary surgeon in all major cases operated by their team and are responsible for supervising junior residents in surgical cases appropriate for their level of training.
-They are responsible for completing a resident research project, for continued independent study / preparation for specialty board exams, and for their personal military preparedness and physical fitness.
+PGY5s are responsible for completing a resident research project, for continued independent study / preparation for specialty board exams, and for their personal military preparedness and physical fitness.